Abstract: Designing satellite constellation systems involves complex

 }

-Abstract: The use of regional-coverage satellite constellations is on
+Abstract: The use of regional-coverage satellite constellations is

-complex regional coverage.
+for complex regional coverage.
 Traditional constellations are often designed

 for continuous global coverage, and the few existing regional constellation